SoyCarlos/homelab/README.md

 # homelab
-A collection of services that can be self-hosted.
+A collection of services that can be self-hosted and tools that help homelabbing.
 **Asterisks ( ** ) indicate I have deployed it myself.** Otherwise I just find it interesting.
 Also check out [Techdox](https://docs.techdox.nz/), [Awesome-Selfhosted](https://awesome-selfhosted.net/), and [r/homelab](https://www.reddit.com/r/homelab/).